myHandiQR: Explaining a disability means repeating yourself.

 The same profile,

-You write the profile however you like, and you tick the relevant disabilities.
-Below the text, each disability opens on click to an explanation tailored to the reader's age and role.
-An 8-year-old child, a teacher, a first responder or a manager don't read the same version.
+You write the profile however you like, and check the disabilities that apply.
+Below the text, each disability opens on click into an explanation matched to the reader's age and role.
+An 8 year old, a teacher, a first responder or a manager don't read the same version.
 To read or to listen to.

-Leo has dyspraxia.
+Léo has dyspraxia.
 He understands everything very quickly, but his hand tires when writing and buttoning his clothes takes him time.
-Out loud, he is clear, funny and full of ideas.
-He also has a touch of dysorthography, it isn't laziness.
+Speaking aloud, he's clear, funny and full of ideas.
+He also has a mild dysorthographia, it isn't laziness.

 - One instruction at a time

-- Photocopy the written notes rather than have him copy them
+- Photocopy the written notes instead of copying them out

 Dyspraxia

-A difficulty with planning movement.
-The child knows what needs to be done but coordinating the movements takes a lot of effort.
-When writing, his hand tires quickly, which lowers his marks in a way unrelated to his reasoning.
-Favor speaking out loud, a fill-in-the-blanks text, or photocopy the written notes.
+A disorder affecting motor planning.
+The child knows what needs to be done but coordinating movements takes a lot of effort.
+When writing, his hand tires quickly, which lowers his grades for reasons unrelated to his reasoning.
+Favor speaking aloud, fill-in-the-blank text, or photocopy his written notes.

 Wherever it makes a difference,